Ninjago: Tournament of Elements: Development

-Writers Dan and Kevin Hageman have stated that the season was inspired by the 1973 martial arts film Enter the Dragon.
+The Hageman Brothers have stated that the season was inspired by the 1973 martial arts film Enter the Dragon.
 The director of the film Robert Clouse was also the inspiration for the character Clouse, an antagonist in the season.

 Animation

 The animation for the fourth season was produced at Wil Film ApS in Denmark.

 Direction

-The Tournament of Elements episodes were directed by Jens Møller, Michael Helmuth Hansen, Peter Hausner, Per Düring Risager and Trylle Vilstrup.
+The Tournament of Elements episodes were directed by Trylle Vilstrup, Michael Helmuth Hansen, Jens Møller, Peter Hausner and Per Düring Risager.

 Release

-The season premiered on Cartoon Network on 23 February 2015 with the release of The Invitation.
-The subsequent episodes were released across March and April 2015 until the release of the season finale titled The Corridor of Elders on 3 April of the same year.
+The season premiered on Cartoon Network on February 23, 2015 with the release of The Invitation.
+The subsequent episodes were released across March and April 2015 until the release of the season finale titled The Corridor of Elders on April 3 of the same year.

 Synopsis

 The ninja heard that Zane is alive with being rebuilt with titanium and they can get him back by entering Master Chen's Tournament of Elements.
 However, Chen brought the elemental masters into the tournament just to steal their powers.
-Kai, Chen's daughter Skylor, the ninja and Garmadon goes against Chen, before he releases any Anacondrai Warriors from attacking Ninjago City.
+Kai, Chen's daughter Skylor, the ninja, Wu and Garmadon goes against Chen before he releases any Anacondrai Warriors from attacking Ninjago City.